Arthur Francis Stoddard: Philanthropy

 Stoddard commissioned Broadfield House, a huge sprawling mansion, to be built in Port Glasgow in 1870.
 In 1925 this was converted into Broadfield Hospital which from 1929 was used as a mental health hospital.
 In 1877, Stoddard paid for Broadfield, the first building in Quarrier's Village, just west of his home.
 This building now stands just east of the main building.

 He was a close friend of the much younger William Quarrier and was his main patron in providing facilities for the poor.
 Stoddard also paid for Elderslie Village Hall and Elderslie Public School.

 Family

 On 9 September 1840 in Boston, Massachusetts he married Frances Eliza Noble (1821-1885).
-They had at least 3 sons and 5 daughters.
+They had at least three sons and five daughters.

-Well-connected the guests at a wedding of his child in Port Glasgow included General Sherman.